saleemalharir1/Weather-app/README.md

 ## Credits

-This program was created by [Your Name].
+This program was created by Saleem Alharir.

 The OpenWeatherMap API was used to retrieve weather data.